 [Originally published on BryanBaeumler.com March 8, 2021]

-I’ve witnessed a plethora of home disasters when renovating and constructing, but none as devastating as the destruction caused by mold and mildew.
-I say this as mold issues pose a serious threat to both the structural integrity of the home and also the health and safety of homeowners.
-Mold is a silent killer that can trigger a range of severe effects on your health including, but not limited to:
+I’ve witnessed many home renovation and construction disasters but none as devastating as the one caused by mold and mildew.
+Mold issues pose a serious threat to both the structural integrity of a home and also homeowner’s health and safety.
+Mold lurks like a silent killer that can trigger a range of severe effects on your health including, but not limited to:

 - Asthma and allergies